ABOUT THIS WORKSHOP

-Each participant will be provided with a figure template, the figure pieces will be cut out of illustration board, painted, embellished and then articulated using one of several modes of attachment.
+Each participant will be provided with figure templates, the figure pieces will be cut out of illustration board, painted, embellished and then articulated using one of several modes of attachment.
 We will also be incorporating found natural elements, if they are available.
-At the end of the workshop, each participant will have a fully assembled figure and the knowledge and skills to add a background, add to or modify the template, or design their own figures.
+At the end of the workshop, each participant will have a fully assembled figure and a background.
 These techniques and skills acquired can be applied to other formats and media outside of the workshop.

 In an effort to maintain our non-toxic environment, the Woodstock School of Art does not permit the use of turpentine or mineral spirits.
 Additionally, please refrain from wearing perfume, cologne or scents of any kind.
 Learn more..

 $265 ($250 tuition + $15 lab fee)

 June 12–13, 2018, Saturday–Sunday, 9 AM–4 PM